Find Grad Schools

 51 Yearly Graduations

 University of California - Berkeley is the 3rd most popular school in the nation for students seeking a doctor's degree in compsci.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The compsci program at University of California - Berkeley awarded 51 doctor's degrees during the 2020-2021 school year.
-About 20% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 51 people received their doctor's degree in compsci from UC Berkeley.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 19% were women.

 #4